blakewood84/dart-gists/README.md

 # Dart Gists Library - Dart Extensions

+A collection of gists and extensions written in the Dart programming language.

+---

 ### 1. Where To Extension

 Returns a new type from the matching condition.